ThiagoBoccalon/LibraryManagement/README.md

 ### 1. About the project

 LibraryManagment API is a project developed as a personal project.
 The project aims to manage users, books and loans.
-Users can be common users (someone go to the library to loan any book) or a staff from the library.
-Common users can loan any books and it have to return within 14 days if the user fails to return, a penalty of £0.25 per day will applied.
-Staff user is someone responsable for register books of the library and to allow the loan.
+Users can be common users (someone goes to the library to loan any book) or staff from the library.
+Common users can loan any books and they have to return them within 14 days if the user fails to return them, a penalty of £0.25 per day will applied.
+Staff user is someone responsable for register books in the library and to allow loan.

 ### 2. Functionalities